 Master of Arts (M.A.)

 Master of Education (Ed.M.)

-Doctor of Education (Ed.D.) academic advisor.
+Doctor of Education (Ed.D.)

+For initial advisement and approval of M.A. projects, students must consult with their academic advisor.
 The M.A. program can be completed in 12-18 months of full-time study or two to three years of part-time study (depending on the student's other responsibilities).